-Figure 84: Ad Hoc Editor's Chart View
+Figure 5-6 Ad Hoc Editor's Chart View

 The following sections explain how to populate, edit, and format an Ad Hoc chart.
 Many tasks related to working with charts are identical (or very similar) to those for tables and crosstabs.
-For any tasks not discussed in this section, see the information in Working with Tables.
+For any tasks not discussed in this section, see the information in "Working with Tables" on page 115.

-Using Fields and Measures in Charts
+5.3.1 Using Fields and Measures in Charts